The Difference Between a Logo and a Brand

 After more than a decade of building brands, we have a pretty good grasp on what branding really is.
-So, here we are sharing our insights on how to distinguish what your company’s brand is vs. how a logo design benefits your work.
+So, here we are sharing our insights on how to distinguish what your company’s brand is and how your logo design plays a role.

-A logo is a visual identity piece for your brand that should be a professional, yet polished representation of your business to clients and potential customers.
+Your company logo is a visual identity piece for your brand that should be a professional and polished representation of your business to clients and potential customers.

-This little mark can be made up of a variety of elements including an icon, a color set, and a font type.
+This little mark can be made up of a variety of elements including a logo icon, a logo color palette, and a set of logo fonts.
 If designed by a top-notch logo design firm, your logo should be a versatile, simplistic mark to represent your company.
 You see, your logo acts as a platform for telling your story.
 It opens the door for you to talk about your business with customers, clients -- both existing and potential, as well as your employees and the general public.

-The designers at Nice Branding Agency work to thoughtfully pair your logo with a strategic color palette and a well-crafted typographic design.
-Your logo and icon will be on almost all of your branded assets, so it’s important that your logo design company Nashville nails this piece for your company.
+Our designers work to thoughtfully pair your logo icon with a strategic color palette and a well-crafted typographic design.
+Your logo and icon will be on almost all of your branded assets, so it’s important that your logo design company nails this piece for you.

 Once you have a powerful brand element, it’s time to tackle the behemoth that is branding.

-As the branding process takes place, a logo company like Nice Branding Agency would take your company through a journey to define your brand, both visually and through messaging.
+As the branding process takes place, a logo company like Nice Branding Agency would take your company through a journey to define who your company is, both visually and through messaging.

 So, how does the logo come into play.
 Surely, it's an important piece of the pie.
 Yes, the logo is a primary brand element.
 But, so is everything from the text on your website to a poster to your business card — and everything in between.
 These items work hand-in-hand to ensure your brand has the potential to exist.

-Most importantly, you have the power to build a brand that influences a customer based on external encounters and internal beliefs.
-That puts a lot of responsibility on you as the business leader to ensure that consumers are viewing your brand the way that you want them too.
+You have the power to build a brand that influences a customer based on external encounters and internal beliefs.
+That puts a lot of responsibility on you as the business leader to ensure that consumers are viewing your company the way that you want them too.

 Branding can impact not only your business’ reputation, but it can also yield significant financial benefits and can shift consumer focus to your brand story — the heart behind who you are and what your business does.

-Now that you can pinpoint the difference between branding and a logo, it’s time to get the ball rolling to develop an extra nice brand for your company that has true meaning and gives people the right idea about who you are.
+Now that you can pinpoint the difference between branding and a logo, it’s time to get the ball rolling.
+We can develop extra nice brand support for your company that has true meaning and gives people the right idea about who you are.
 Sound good?
 Let's get it going.
 Call us today.